 Rather few, even in the "alternative lifestyles" department that most authors would parody or make fun of.
 Jeph once wrote a three-paragraph explanation apologizing to polyamorous people because of some negativity towards a strip where Tai had problems with the concept, and they're a group nearly everyone else mocks freely.
 Some of the strip's few real acceptable targets include the slutty (Raven is a fool, despite her Ethical Slut explanation, and Sven is shown as a sex-obsessed cad and man-whore), hipsters (especially ones who take themselves too seriously), indie snobs, and stupid people.
 The gang (and Jeph) use the word "retarded" a lot, but that's a rather realistic depiction of people in their 20s, and that word gets a pass from most.

-Sven may write Country music, but Jeph and every character that comments on it do so negatively
+Sven may write Country music, but Jeph and every character that comments on it do so negatively.
+Including Sven himself.

-Marten isn't a "Nice Guy", but a spineless coward who is emasculated by the emotional and physical bullying he suffers from the women in his life.
+Marten isn't a "Nice Guy"note As in an actual nice friendly guy, not the derogatory version of "nice guy", but a spineless coward who is emasculated by the emotional and physical bullying he suffers from the women in his life.
 It probably started with his mother and got worse with time.
 He apologizes for anything he thinks might be offensive to anyone, and is so worried about offending someone that he will pre-emptively change the subject or be defensive about a subject he recognizes could cause him to say something 'offensive'.